-3.27 The Panel has allowed for greater flexibility which allows for authorities to apply for specific or additional senior salaries that do not fall within the current remuneration framework, or which could not be accommodated within the maximum number of senior salaries relating to the authority.
-If the proposed addition is approved and results in the council exceeding its cap, this will be included in the approval (with exception of Merthyr Tydfil and the Isle of Anglesey Councils - see footnote 4).
+3.27 To allow greater flexibility councils have the opportunity to apply for specific or additional senior salaries that are outside the current remuneration framework, or cannot be accommodated within the maximum number of senior salaries relating to the authority.
+If the proposed addition is approved and results in the council exceeding its cap, this will be included in the approval (subject to not exceeding 50% of the council membership - see footnote 4).
 Some councils have raised the possibility of operating some senior salary posts on a job share arrangement.
 The Panel is supportive of this principle, on the basis that it supports diversity and inclusion, and the process is set out in Paragraph 3.29.